MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

    :::image type="content" source="../../assets/images/sbs-create-a-new-dashboard/customize-dashboard-layout.png" alt-text="Screenshot shows the customized dashboard layout.":::

-1. There are two widgets in a row with the width of 600 px and 1100 px.
+1. There are two widgets in a row with a width of 600 px and 1100 px.
 The height of the first line is the maximum height of its content and the height of the second line is 400 px.

     ```typescript
     export default class SampleDashboard extends Dashboard {